shikhabansal7/aeo-diagnostic/README.md

 # AEO Diagnostic — AI Search Visibility for Amazon Sellers

-Built for Pixii's Founding Engineer challenge.
-Deadline: May 5.

 ## The problem

 When a shopper asks Claude, ChatGPT, or Gemini "best magnesium for seniors",